 One of the major ways that the Internet has influenced modern life is that it’s made your average small business owner much more business savvy.
 At one time, you had to go to business school or subscribe to business publications in order to improve your entrepreneurial skills.
 Nowadays, however, a wealth of important information on these matters is but a mouse click away.

-Perhaps that explains why more and more business owners are deciding to incorporate in Wyoming instead of Nevada.
+Perhaps that explains why more and more business owners are deciding to incorporate in Wyoming instead of forming an LLC in Nevada.
 At one time, forming a Nevada LLC was a popular business move.
 Nevada was widely known to have few or no taxes for corporations and a tendency to withhold information from the IRS.
-However, if you compare Wyoming vs Nevada LLCs, you will find Wyoming offers just as many advantages as Nevada, and in many cases, is actually a better place to form a corporation.
+However, if you compare Wyoming vs Nevada LLC formation, you will find Wyoming offers just as many advantages as Nevada, and in many cases, is actually a better place to form a corporation.

 In Wyoming, you will find that there are minimum annual fees, whereas Nevada tacks them on in unsuspecting places.
 Another plus to incorporating in Wyoming is that no annual report is required until the anniversary of the incorporation date.
 Incorporating in Nevada also has disadvantages such as its relationship with the IRS: because Nevada has battled the IRS for years, often times, Nevada shareholders and corporate officers are targeted for audits, whereas Wyoming has a positive relationship with the IRS, but only shares information on companies with real assets inside the state.
 You can learn more about the difference between Nevada vs. Wyoming incorporation here.